deankoch/snapKrig/README.md

 snapKrig is a computationally lean implementation of a 2-dimensional spatial correlation model for gridded data.
-By restricting to models with (separable) Kronecker covariance, the package speeds computations on certain likelihood and kriging problems (orders of magnitude difference) compared to alternatives like `gstat`, `fields`, `geoR`, `spatial`, and `LatticeKrig`.
+By restricting to models with (separable) Kronecker covariance, the package can speed computations on certain likelihood and kriging problems by orders of magnitude compared to alternatives like `gstat`, `fields`, `geoR`, `spatial`, and `LatticeKrig`.

 ## Installation